dataiku/dss-plugin-onnx-exporter/README.md

 pillow==5.1.0
 ```

-2. Train a Visual Deep learning model in DSS with this code env
+2. Train a Visual Deep learning model in DSS with this code env.
+[Here](https://academy.dataiku.com/introduction-to-deep-learning-with-code-open/513277) is a tutorial
 3. Install this plugin
-4. Go the DSS Flow
+4. Go the flow
 5. Click on the saved model
 6. In the right panel in the `other actions section`, click on `Export to ONNX` #TODO add image
 7. Fill in the parameters (details below) #TODO add image